lupyuen/lupyuen.github.io/src/nuttx.md

 I'm new to NuttX but I had lots of fun experimenting with it.
 I hope you'll enjoy NuttX too!

-Here are some topics I might explore in future articles, lemme know if I should do these...
+Here are some topics that I'll explore in future articles...

 -   __SPI Driver__: PineDio Stack BL604 has an onboard LoRa SX1262 Transceiver wired via SPI.
 Great way to test the NuttX SPI Driver for BL602 / BL604!
 Which we have done here...